There are many advantages to using micro celery in the kitchen.

 Finally, after 2-weeks or more, you will see germinating seeds.

-If your celery microgreens look like the ones above, place them back into the blackout period.
+If your celery microgreens resemble those above, place them back into the blackout period.
 They are not ready to be placed under lights.

 They need more time to root into the soil and for late seeds to germinate.